Adam Cuthbertson: Leeds Rhinos

 On 26 May 2014, Cuthbertson signed a four-year contract with the Leeds Rhinos starting in 2015.
-He made an impact in his first season at the Rhinos, helping the team to win the Challenge Cup in a 50-0 victory over Hull Kingston Rovers at Wembley Stadium.
+He made an impact in his first season at Leeds, helping the team to win the Challenge Cup in a 50-0 victory over Hull Kingston Rovers at Wembley Stadium.

 Cuthbertson won the League Leaders' Shield after a last second victory over Huddersfield Giants.
 He set a new Super League record for offloads with 125.

 Cuthbertson played in the 2015 Super League Grand Final victory over the Wigan Warriors at Old Trafford.

 Cuthbertson played in the 2017 Super League Grand Final victory over the Castleford Tigers at Old Trafford.

 On 17 October 2020, Cuthbertson played in the 2020 Challenge Cup Final victory for Leeds over Salford at Wembley Stadium.

 York City Knights

 On 27 September 2020 it was announced that Cuthbertson would join the York City Knights for the 2021 season.